 The concert comes at the end of a 4-year programme by The Department for Digital, Culture, Media and Sport to honour and remember those who lived, fought and died in the First World War.
 For more information see First World War centenary.

 Norfolk Music Hub is supporting local school groups who will be travelling to Birmingham to perform in this special concert and represent the County.
 45 KS3/4 students from Springwood High School are going to be performing a piece called ‘World at War’ which has been arranged by Music Service tutor David Taylor and is a compilation of songs and styles from the many countries who took part in WW1.
 The Norfolk County Symphonic Wind Band is providing the accompaniment for this piece which has been recorded prior to the event.
-There are also a number of Primary aged pupils from Norfolk schools who will sing in the mass choir of over 2000 children, dressed so as to represent two giant poppies.
+Pupils from St Martha’s Catholic Primary School will also be singing in the mass choir of over 2000 children, dressed so as to represent two giant poppies.

 Other performers include the Birmingham Schools Symphony Orchestra, Ealing Youth Orchestra, the debut performance of the National Youth Pipe and Drum Band, Sandwell Youth Brass Band, Birmingham Schools Guitar Ensemble, Leicestershire Show Choir, plus performers from Wales, Bournemouth and Sutton Coldfield and a Parade of 57 Flags by Scouts and Guides.